Treeosix Cypress Hills (Southwest Saskatchewan):

 Our zipline tours depart daily at 9:00 am, 9:30 am, 10:00 am, 12:00 pm, 12:30 pm, 2:30 pm, and 3:00 pm (subject to change and availability – advanced reservations recommended).
 Our basecamp is open daily from 11:00 am – 5:00 pm subject to dates above.

 It is actually your WEIGHT that determines whether or not you can come along for this adventure!
 With that said, our tours have proven to really push the emotional limits for anyone under 9 years old.

 To go on our zip line tours, you need to weigh between 50 and 250 LBS.
 This is not an arbitrary number; it is in place to maintain the safety of our zipline guides and guests.
-We have found that over the years, the above weigh range ensures that the speeds of entry into the stopping zone at the end of each line is consistent and predictable.
+We have found that over the years, the above weight range ensures that the speed of entry into the landing zone at the end of each line is consistent and predictable.

 We have two different locations in Saskatchewan where you can unleash your inner monkey!
 Here they are: